What is lipoedema?

 Treatment – what treatment will I be offered for lipoedema?

-It has recently been shown that regular exercise can reduce inflammation and it increases blood flow and oxygen in the adipose tissue (fat).
+It has been shown that regular exercise can reduce inflammation and it increases blood flow and oxygen in the adipose tissue (fat).
 Exercise can help reduce the symptoms of pain and heaviness in the legs as well as being good for our mental well-being.
-Many patients with lipoedema say their symptoms are improved with swimming or water aerobics.
+It can help strengthen muscles which will protect the joints and hopefully reduce the joint problems some people living with lipoedema experience.
+Many people with lipoedema say their symptoms are improved with swimming or water aerobics.

 Wear compression

-Compression therapy has an anti-inflammatory effect on the tissues and can improve microcirculation so wearing compression hosiery can make your legs feel more comfortable.
+Compression therapy may have an anti-inflammatory effect on the tissues and can improve microcirculation so wearing compressive sportswear, lycra-style leggings or compression hosiery can make your legs feel more comfortable.
 However compression will not reduce the amount of fatty tissue or prevent an increase in fat if you gain weight.
-Flat knit compression hosiery may be more comfortable and would require referral to a specialist to be measured, prescribed and fitted.
+Some people may need medical compression garments provided by a health care professional.

 Liposuction